michaelvgonzaga/support_handbook/process/worrybot/documentation.md

 # Worrybot
-As of 2025 do not pause alerts.
+As of 2025 do not pause alerts for elite site down.